-With the continued development of safety regulations regarding COVID-19 and PPE, it’s becoming more common to see people wearing disposable gloves in certain situations.
-However, when it comes to your business, staff and clients, there is all sorts of information to go by.
-As such, the services you provide or products you sell may have an impact of whether or not you and your staff need to wear nitrile, latex or vinyl gloves.
+With the development of safety regulations regarding COVID-19 and PPE, it is becoming more common to see people wearing disposable gloves.
+When it comes to business, however, there are many guides to go by.
+As such, the services you provide or products you sell may have an impact on whether or not you and your staff need to wear nitrile, latex or vinyl gloves.

 As taken from the ECDC (European Centenaries for Disease Prevention and Control):

-Beauticians, tattoo parlours, nail bars, hairdressers and other close proximity services may have differing regulations due to the nature of their work.
-If you cook food, serve food, or handle food (in a shop, restaurant etc) then washing your hands regularly, using sanitiser and cleaning surfaces still remains the most successful method of control.
+Beauticians, tattoo parlours, nail bars, hairdressers and other close proximity services may have differing regulations.
+If you cook, serve or handle food, washing your hands, using sanitiser and cleaning surfaces remains the most successful method.

-Always check the regulations from your industries regulation body (if there is one).
+Always check the guidance from your industry’s regulation body if you are unsure.

 There are currently a large number of gloves available to you, however the most common are standard latex gloves (usually worn in medical settings) or nitrile gloves (sometimes used in medical settings, but also in garages, or mechanics settings).
 As mentioned above, your use of gloves in the workplace will vary depending on the services you provide, products you handle or the types of clients you see.

 The table below gives and simple view of the standard types and their benefits.
-It should be noted that when companies use the term “Non-Latex”, they are usually referring to Nitrile or Vinyl gloves as these do not contain latex, and can be work by those with allergies (The table below was taken from Avacare’s fantastic blog post about:
+It should be noted that when companies use the term “Non-Latex”, they are usually referring to Nitrile or Vinyl gloves as these do not contain latex, and can be work by those with allergies.

-Powder-free gloves are sometimes more expensive due to the process of removing the powder during manufacture – however they are ideal for reducing allergic reactions, and have lower protein and chemical content.
+Powder-free gloves are often more expensive due to the process of removing the powder.
+However, they are ideal for reducing allergic reactions and have lower protein and chemical content.
 They also leave less residue.
-Should you decide on using powder-free gloves then you will also need to decide if you want them chlorinated or non-chlorinated.
-Chlorinated means they are treated with chlorine to make them easier to put on (if you have allergies to chlorine then they are not advised).
+Should you decide on using powder-free gloves, you will also need to decide if you want them chlorinated or non-chlorinated.
+Chlorinated means manufacturers treat them with chlorine to make them easier to put on.
 They also have a shorter shelf life – meaning they break down faster, leaving less waste.
-Non-Chlorinated are treated with a type of gel instead, but are not as easy to put on, and are closer in colour to standard medical gloves.
+Non-Chlorinated gloves are treated with gel instead.
+However, they are not as easy to put on and are closer in colour to standard medical gloves.

-Powdered gloves are usually lubricated with cornstarch, which makes them much easier to put on.
-Cornstarch coatings have replaced other powdering options such as lycopodium powder and talc because these other coating types have been found to irritate tissue.
-Nevertheless, even cornstarch can impede healing when coming into contact with tissues, so powder-free gloves are often preferred for surgeries and other sensitive procedures.
+Powdered gloves usually use a cornstarch lubricant, which makes them much easier to put on.
+Cornstarch coatings replace other powdering options such as lycopodium powder and talc because these other coating types can sometimes irritate tissue.
+Nevertheless, cornstarch can still impede healing when coming into contact with tissues.
+Powder-free gloves are therefore often better for surgeries and other sensitive procedures.